Ecommerce in The United Kingdom

 Big online stores in the United Kingdom

-The biggest players in the UK’s online retail market are Amazon (16 percent market share), followed by Tesco (9%) and eBay (8%).
+The biggest players in the UK’s online retail market are Amazon, Tesco and eBay.
 Other big online retailers are Asos, Argos, Play.com, Next and John Lewis.
+Here you can find the top 10 online stores in the UK.

 Latest news about The United Kingdom